-To tackle this issue in rural Anantapur, the Rural Development Trust (RDT) has launched the Mobile Library (Sanchara Grandhalayam), an initiative to promote the habit of reading and to make books accessible to everyone.
+To tackle this issue in rural Anantapur, the Rural Development Trust (RDT) has launched the Mobile Library (Sanchara Grandhalayam), an initiative to promote the habit of reading and make books accessible to everyone.

-The library, which was inaugurated recently by RDT Executive Director Anne Ferrer, has been created by modifying a minibus.
+The library which was inaugurated recently by RDT Executive Director, Anne Ferrer, has been created by modifying a minibus.
 It has all types of books for children and adults and has a capacity to accumulate 4,000 books.
 It also counts with a sound system, a T.V and other electronic gadgets like tablets to access audio books.

 “A lot of effort and hard work was put into the designing of the bus and modifying it to store the books.
-A group of volunteers with hearing disabilities played a vital role in putting this up”, he adds.
+A group of volunteers with hearing disabilities played a vital role in putting this up,” he adds.

-On its first ever mission, the library has left to Kosigi, a village near Adoni of Kurnool District of Andhra Pradesh.
+On its first ever mission, the library has left to Kosigi, a village near Adoni of Kurnool district of Andhra Pradesh.
 The bus will be taken to two new villages every day and will be placed in front of schools to make it easy for the students to avail the books.

-This Mobile Library ensures that children in rural areas are provided with enough resources and cultivate the habit of reading.
+This mobile library ensures that children in rural areas are provided with enough resources and cultivate the habit of reading.